stackbit-projects/fabulous-mint-9ada8/content/pages/posts/working-from-home.md

 layout: post
 excerpt: 'Hey everyone, welcome to the fir....'
 ---
-Hey everyone, welcome to the first every blog post.
+Hey everyone, welcome to the first ever blog post.